Gut Oggau Weinland Atanasius 2018

 Story

-Each wine is given the name of one family member and the artist Jung von Matt draws a face for each label.
-The children, Atanasius, Theodora, and Winifred, are wines that are more forthright, light, bold and energetic.
-The parents, Joschuari, Emmeram, Timotheus, and Josephine come from vineyards with a little more direct sun exposure and therefore more ripeness producing wines with more body and power.
-And finally the grandparents, Mechtild and Bertholdi, are from two single vineyards of older vines that produce the most traditional wines from their lineup.
-Most of the vineyards are field blended, and therefore there is little mention of grape varieties here, but they do work with 6 main grape varieties– Blaufrankish, Zweigelt Grüner Veltliner, Welchriesling, Weissburgunder (Pinot Blanc), and Gewurztraminer.
+Gut Oggau is a small-production winery located in the heart of Burgenland that creates their ‘family’ of wines.
+Their wines are biodynamic wines, produced, with respect for the environment put first.
+Each Gut Oggau wine is given the name of one family member.
+The children, Atanasius, Theodora, and Winifred are more forthright, light, bold and energetic.
+The parents, Joschuari, Emmeram, Timotheus, and Josephine are wines with more body and power, and the grandparents, Mechtild and Bertholdi, are from two single vineyards of older vines that produce the most traditional wines from their lineup.

 “Wiltrude’s and Joshua’s son.
 Like his sister Theodora, he has a very affectionate and easy-going nature that is typical of the inhabitants of the Burgenland.
 He is also an attractive young man but in no way superficial.
 Despite already being exceptionally popular, he still retains some hidden qualities, which make him even more interesting.
 His dream is to one day become an acclaimed world star.”